-On June 16, Overwatch 2 developers gave fans a massive content roadmap to lay out how the game will progress and grow over the next year and a half.
-A battle pass will come to the game, replacing the loot box model, and players will get to enjoy a new Competitive system.
+On June 16, Overwatch 2 developers gave fans a massive content roadmap to lay out how the game will progress and grow over the next year and a half, and on Sept.
+15, we got more information about the heroes and a new battle pass..

-Heroes were at the heart of the announcement, though.
+Heroes were at the heart of the announcements.
 Developers promised that a new hero would be released every other “season,” which lasts nine weeks.
 This will be more important in 2023 as the schedule progresses, but for now, four new heroes will be released before 2022 is over.

 Overwatch 2 enters early access on Oct.
 4 and will include three new heroes: one tank, one support, and one damage dealer.
 Another promised tank hero will follow when the new season begins in December.